Generative Human Geometry Distribution: Related work

 3D generation methods employ various representations, such as meshes, voxels, point clouds, and implicit functions, each offering distinct advantages but also facing inherent limitations~\cite{zhang2024geometrydistribution}.
 Here, we focus on compact representations that scale efficiently to large datasets.

 Given one or more images, direct inference of pixel-aligned positions~\cite{yu2021pixelnerf,tang2024lgm,xu2024grm,xu2024agg} avoids intermediate representations, which is unsuitable for modeling intrinsic human shapes.
 A popular alternative is to synthesize tri-planes as intermediate representations~\cite{wang2023pf,li2023instant,hong2023lrm}, from which implicit functions or points~\cite{zou2024triplane,han2024flex3d} can be sampled.
 However, tri-planes are limited by their resolution, restricting their ability to capture fine-grained details.
 GaussianCube~\cite{zhang2024gaussiancube} transfers Gaussians into a regular voxel grid via optimal transport, limiting its flexibility for intricate articulation.
 Gamba~\cite{shen2024gamba} and VectorSet~\cite{biao2023VecSet} employ cross-attention mechanisms to inject 3D embeddings or image tokens, albeit constrained by memory consumption.
 Trellis~\cite{xiang2024structured} leverages sparse voxels but lacks mechanisms to incorporate human-specific priors.
-In contrast, 2D maps~\cite{rai2025uvgs,elizarov2024geometry,yan2024object}, offer a memory-efficient alternative that aligns naturally with human priors.
+In contrast, 2D maps~\cite{rai2025uvgs,elizarov2024geometry,yan2024object}, offer a memory-efficient alternative that aligns naturally with human priors. {Another line of work learns a ``distribution-of-distributions" \cite{yang2019pointflow,cai2020learning}; while conceptually similar, these methods are limited to coarse shapes.
+Effectively learning a distribution of high-fidelity geometry distributions remains an open challenge. }